Primary Navigation Mobile

 It’s also worth noting that when you sell your car, you need to inform the DVLA as soon as you can, as you’ll continue paying the tax until the new owner registers it.
 That’s fine for 99.9% of the time, but there are the odd times when a less than scrupulous new owner might not choose to register it… and if anything happens, and you’ve not told the DVLA, you’ll be liable.

 You can tell the DVLA you’ve sold a car online.
-This way, your car tax will be cancelled automatically, and a refund (where applicable) will be issued to you, but remember that refunds are only given for full calendar months remaining.
+That way, your car tax will be cancelled automatically, and a refund (where applicable) issued to you, but remember that refunds are only given for full calendar months remaining.

 Declaring your car SORN online

-There’s a page to declare your car SORN on the DVLA website, and we recommend using this if you know you are going to have your car off the road for any period of time, such as when you have a convertible just used in the summer months, or a classic that’s just driven at certain times.
-It takes seconds, and will mean you avoid paying fines for having an untaxed car.
+There’s a page to declare your car SORN on the DVLA website, and we recommend using this if you know you are going to have your car off the road for any period of time, such as when you have a convertible just used in the summer months, or a classic that’s only driven at certain times.
+It takes seconds, and means you avoid paying fines for having an untaxed car.